forge42dev/Remix-Forge/README.md

 - [x] Add ability to generate fully progressive forms with validation
 - [x] Add ability to setup prisma in your Remix project
 - [x] Add ability to update Remix to the latest or specified version
+- [x] Add ability to generate test files
 - [ ] Add ability for the extension to sniff out the runtime dependency instead of you configuring it
 - [ ] Add ability to generate a component name based on the route name

 ## Release Notes

+## 0.1.8
+- `remix-forge.searchStrategy` - Allows you to configure how to search for your test files
+- Added ability to generate test files for your .ts and .tsx files

 ## 0.1.7
 - `remix-forge.urlDebug` - Allows you to debug your url generator function (`default is false`).